María González Calvet

 - Jurisdictional questions and challenges that arise from coordinated prosecution by multiple enforcement authorities

 - Transactions and business dealings with government entities and financial institutions

 - Risks associated with consortia and other partnerships

-Prior to joining Ropes & Gray in 2018, María served as Executive Counsel, Global Investigations for General Electric where she led and managed government, regulatory and internal investigations for the company’s business in Latin America.
-Earlier in her career, she was a trial attorney in the U.S. Department of Justice’s Criminal Division, Fraud Section, and was a member of the Foreign Corrupt Practices Act Unit where she led some of the Department’s most important investigations involving allegations of corruption and other white collar offenses.
+Prior to joining Ropes & Gray in 2018, María served as Executive Counsel, Global Investigations for General Electric where she led and managed government, regulatory and internal investigations for the company’s businesses across Latin America.
+Earlier in her career, she was a trial attorney in the U.S. Department of Justice’s Criminal Division, Fraud Section, and was a member of the Foreign Corrupt Practices Act Unit where she led some of the Department’s most important investigations.
 María is a fluent, native Spanish speaker and an advanced Portuguese speaker.
-Before becoming a lawyer, she worked in education, focusing on adult literacy and bilingual education.